simonsobs/ocs/docs/agents/influxdb_publisher.rst

         name: ocs-net

 .. note::
-    This separate docker-compose file setup depends on having a docker network that connects your various docker-compose files.
-On a single-node setup this can be accomplished with the network settings above in each docker-compose file.
+    This separate docker compose file setup depends on having a docker network that connects your various docker compose files.
+On a single-node setup this can be accomplished with the network settings above in each docker compose file.

     You then need to create the docker network with::